Knowing what to expect after spine surgery will set you up for a successful recovery.

-By Dr. Scott Sanderson, Chief of Neurosurgery, Danbury Hospital
+By Dr. Scott Sanderson, Chief of Neurosurgery, Danbury Hospital, part of Nuvance Health

-Knowing what to expect after spine surgery can help you and your support system prepare for it and aid in your recovery.
+Knowing what to expect after spine surgery can prepare you and your support system and help you recover as fast as possible.

 Everyone will have a personal experience after spine surgery depending on the type of neck or back problem, the type of surgery, their age and overall health.
 In general, here is what most people can expect after spine surgery.

-Many people will feel that their preoperative symptoms have improved after surgery, such as relief from sciatica caused by a herniated disc.
+Many people will feel their preoperative symptoms have improved after surgery, such as relief from sciatica nerve pain caused by a herniated disc.

-Other discomfort and pain will be from the surgery itself, such as from the incision.
-Although, Nuvance Health neurosurgeons perform minimally invasive procedures through small incisions to facilitate a less painful and faster recovery after surgery.
+Other discomfort and pain will be from the surgery itself, such as the incision.
+Nuvance Health spine specialists perform minimally invasive procedures through small incisions to facilitate a less painful and faster recovery after surgery.
 Depending on the extent of the injury, some people may also have residual nerve pain.

 Discomfort and pain from surgery are normal and may take several weeks to improve.
 Pain from damaged nerves may take weeks to months to improve depending on the severity.

-Contact your neurosurgeon if you have no pain relief or significant worsening of your preoperative symptoms after surgery.
-For non-urgent questions, contact your neurosurgeon through the patient portal, which can save you a trip to the office or hospital.
+Contact your spine specialist if you have no pain relief or significant worsening of your preoperative symptoms after surgery.
+For non-urgent questions, contact your spine specialist through the patient portal, which can save you a trip to the office or hospital.

 Thanks to minimally invasive surgical techniques, most people nowadays do not need to go to an inpatient rehabilitation facility after spine surgery, even older patients.